waldenn/conzept/README.md

 # Conzept encyclopedia

-Conzept is an attempt to create an **encyclopedia for the 21st century**.
-A modern topic-exploration tool based on: Wikipedia, Wikidata, the Open Library, Archive.org, YouTube, the Global Biodiversity Information Facility and many other information sources.
+Conzept is an attempt to create a flexible **topic exploration system for the 21st century**.
+The online encyclopedic version is based on: Wikipedia, Wikidata, the Open Library, Archive.org, YouTube, the Global Biodiversity Information Facility and many other information sources.
 A semantic web app build for fun, education and research.

 Conzept allows you to explore any of the millions of topics on Wikipedia from many different angles - such as science, art, digital books and education - both as a defined semantic entity ("a thing") as well as a string.